Jedsek/blog-rust-fullstack/README.md

 cargo run
 ```

-if you want hot-reload for backend server, you could install `cargo-watch`:
+if you want hot-reload for backend server when file was changed, you could install `cargo-watch`:

 ```bash
 cargo install cargo-watch